 What to include in your email application

-You may choose to write your email as a cover letter.
-If this is the case, you do not need to attach an additional cover letter with your email application.
+If you choose to write your email as a cover letter, you don’t need to attach an additional cover letter with your email application.

 How to email a job application

 Here are the steps to take when composing and sending a job application via email:

 1. Prepare your documents

 The first step in composing an application email is to get the documents you will include in the email ready to be sent.
 These will likely include your resume and cover letter as well as additional documents requested for the position such as examples of your work.